 If the student has maintained a GPA of at least 3.8 and receives an "A" on the project, then a Recommendation for Graduating with Honors memo is submitted by the student's degree level Associate Dean and forwarded to the appropriate Associate Dean.
 The process to ensure that the student graduates with honors will be coordinated by the appropriate Associate Dean and Records and Registration.

 Questions about the honors process should be directed to the appropriate Associate Dean.

-HON400 Honors Studies\ 3 Credits The Honors Studies class is an independent study program, which encourages students to explore aspects of their major beyond the required courses by working on a project approved by the advising instructor and The.
-Craiger C. Parker Leadership Development Program (LDP) Committee.
+HON400 Honors Studies\ 3 Credits

+The Honors Studies class is an independent study program, which encourages students to explore aspects of their major beyond the required courses by working on a project approved by the advising instructor.
 Working with an advising instructor in their major, students develop a research topic and plan, carry out that research, and produce a project (thesis, multimedia presentation, video, etc.) which demonstrates academic excellence.
 Projects will then be presented formally to the campus community.
 It is the student's responsibility, prior to the start of the term, to find a faculty advisor and to develop the scope of the individual project, which may span a term, or more.
-Completion of this course with an A, an overall GPA of 3.8 or above, and the requirements outlined by the LDP committee will result in graduation with honors designation level.